droiddev89/test/jenkins.md

 		- Add new user or group to custom authentication here

 ![Screen Shot 2019-07-22 at 5.55.05 PM.jpg]({{site.baseurl}}/media/Screen Shot 2019-07-22 at 5.55.05 PM.jpg)

+Retrict permission of project

+	Select project -> Configure
+    Enable project-based security
+		- Uncheck all default role
+		- Add new user or group to custom authentication here